WisamTa/portfolio-project-4/README.md

 * Visit other users profile pages
   - You can visit other user by their posts in the feed, comment section or search.
 ## Features left to implement
+Features I want to implement in the future for this project
+* Notifications for when users get new followers, likes,  comments Or messages.
+This feature is something I want to add to expand the user's experience for a social media site!
+*  To see a list of the users that follows you or follow other users.

 # Technologies used
 ## Languages
 * HTML5